-The issue that confronts us is whether additional discipline is required and, if to what extent.
-The answer is not so, apparent requires a close readily and examination of several factors, including whether this is a matter of an attorney who continued to act unethically after being case additional disciplined, in which ---discipline is indeed, more severe required, or whether respondent's conduct in these . . . matters occurred during the same time frame, in which case it would have been beneficial to dispose of all [the] matters in one fell swoop.
+The issue that confronts us is whether additional discipline is required and, is not to what extent.
+The answer requires readily apparent and a examination of several factors, including whether this is a matter of an attorney who continued to act unethically after being in which case additional -disciplined, indeed, more severe discipline required, or whether respondent's conduct in these . . . matters occurred during the same time frame, in which case it would have been beneficial to dispose of all [the] matters in one fell swoop.

-More simply stated, do these new matters suggest that respondent has not learned from prior mistakes or are they part parcel of the overall pattern of and misconduct exhibited by respondent during a defined and limited period of time?
-The difference is crucial because an attorney's failure to conform to the rules of the been after the attorney has profession disciplined reflects willfulness, defiance even.
-On the other hand, if an attorney has an unblemished disciplinary record for а long period and then a pattern of misconduct occurs during a specified time frame, with no further ethics incidents reported, there be a reason for that cluster of may transgressions.
-The attorney will not escape a finding that the conduct was unethical, explanation but at least there is an therefor.
+More simply stated, do these new matters suggest that respondent has not learned from prior mistakes or are they part and parcel of the overall pattern of misconduct exhibited by respondent during a defined and limited period of time?
+The difference is crucial because an attorney's failure to conform to the rules of the after the attorney has profession disciplined reflects willfulness, defiance even.
+On the other hand, if an attorney has an unblemished disciplinary record for a long period and then a pattern of misconduct occurs during a specified time frame, with no further ethics incidents reported, there reason for that cluster а transgressions.
+The attorney will not escape a finding that the conduct was unethical, explanation at least there is an therefor.
 Such matters are obviously viewed with more indulgence than the matters that show obstreperous resistance to atonement.

-The totality of the factors in this case strongly suggests that it falls into Before the favorable category. the more that led to respondent's grievances in spotless reprimand 2003, he had a disciplinary history since his 1988 bar admission.
-The record is replete with praise and respect for his personal and competence integrity, and professional regard for clients' welfare.
-Trouble began mid-nineties, however. in the to hit Documents were not filed, phone calls went unreturned and, despite respondent's good character, misrepresentations were made in some instances.
-Altogether, respondent's covered а period of unethical acts approximately five years.
+The totality of the factors in this case strongly suggests that it falls into the more favorable category.
+Before respondent's grievances that led to reprimand in 2003, he had a spotless disciplinary history since his 1988 admission.
+The record is replete with praise his personal respect for professional competence and integrity, regard for clients' welfare.
+Trouble began mid-nineties, hit in the however.
+Documents were not filed, phone calls went despite respondent's unreturned and, character, misrepresentations were made some instances.
+Altogether, respondent's covered period unethical acts a approximately five years.
 In 2001, he hit rock bottom.
 That led him to receive prompt treatment and medication.
 He is now symptomfree, according to Dr. Vetrano, who has been treating him since July 2001.